aler9/howto-nginx-automatic-ssl-certificates/README.md

 ## Renewal

-Let's encrypt certificates must be renewed every 3-4 months.
+Let's Encrypt certificates must be renewed every 3-4 months.
 Nginx must not be running during the procedure.
-Both actions can be automatized through cron, by adding this entry to cron tabs:
+Both actions can be scheduled through cron, by adding this entry to cron tabs:
 ```
 3 44 */5 * *  kill -TERM $(cat /run/nginx.pid); certbot -q renew; (nginx -g 'daemon off;' &)
 ```